-You thought September was busy – October is even busier!
-This month, we’re featuring 20 things to do (instead of our usual 15) because there’s so much fun going on in New Orleans, and we don’t want you to miss any of it.
-Between mouth-watering food festivals, can’t miss music festivals, must see films, and of course – Halloween – October is sure to satisfy all of your interests.
+October is one of the best months of the year in New Orleans!
+So we’re featuring 20 things to do (instead of our usual 15) because there’s so much fun going on and we don’t want you to miss any of it.
+Between mouth-watering food festivals, concerts, must-see films, and of course – Halloween – October is sure to satisfy all your interests.

 20 Things to Do in October